 Final Contract Report Submitted to US Army Corps of Engineers Regional Sediment Management Study Baltimore District Baltimore, Md.
 Award numbers: W912DR-08-P-0396 and W912DR-09-P-0202

 Herman, J., & Friedrichs, C. (2010) Estuarine Suspended Sediment Loads and Sediment Budgets in Tributaries of Chesapeake Bay Phase 1: York, Patuxent, and Potomac Rivers.
 Special Reports in Applied Marine Science and Ocean Engineering (SRAMSOE) No. 420.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5V742
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5V742